mesosphere/csilvm/README.md

 * `file`
 * the filesystem listed as `-default-fs` (defaults to: `xfs`)

+This plugin's tests are run in a centos 7.3.1611 container with lvm2-2.02.171-8.el7 installed.
+It should work with newer versions of lvm2 that are backwards-compatible in their command-line interface.
+It may work with older versions.

 ## Locking

 The plugin is completely stateless and performs no locking around operations.